Dr Ivan Ribar: History

 In May 2022, city administration announced construction of the large Chinese shopping mall in Block 72.
 Company "Eurasia Trade Center" purchased two lots (total of 2.75 ha) for 821.2 million dinars (€7 million).
 It should replace the old Chinese center in Block 70, which was partially damaged in fire in August 2021.
-The location, in the extension of the Yuri Gagarin Street was originally proposed as the location of the city's new Buvljak (flea market) in 2017.
+The same location was originally proposed to host city's new flea market in 2017.
 Though city claimed they have no idea what the complex will look like, the design of the complex was revealed by the investor just two days later.
 The project includes construction of the extension of the Yuri Gagarin Street.
 Shop owners from the old center asked to stay on present location, asking help from the Chinese embassy, stating that the old shopping mall became recognizable brand in the city, but the embassy supported the construction of the new mall.
+Shops in the surviving section of the old shopping center continued to work, until it was destroyed in even larger fire on 24 January 2024.
+Main construction works were finished by August 2023 and the opening was announced for May 2024.